yongsen-ruan/academic-kickstart/content/home/research.md

  css_class = ""
 +++

-# text will appear at the top of the widget.
+# text will appear at the top of the widget (include the information after #).
 This can be useful for introducing the widget content
 Test: introducton the widget content(research)